If you’re looking for a romantic winter getaway, you’ve found it.

 Plains Art Museum

 This is the largest art museum in the entire state.
 Take a guided, 60-minute tour for $4 per person, led by an experienced guide.
-Reservations are required for the tours, but you can also take a self-guided gander through Plains Art Museum‘s three main exhibitions.
+Reservations are required for the tours, but you can also take a free self-guided gander through Plains Art Museum‘s three main exhibitions.

 704 1st Ave N, Fargo | (701) 551-6011